-Operating on a "together we stop and drive together" policy, the fleet moves as a single flotilla, ensuring everyone receives the same historical storytelling and photo opportunities at every stop
+Operating on a "together we stop and drive together" policy, our fleet moves as a single flotilla.
+This ensures everyone receives the same historical storytelling and photo opportunities at every stop, most of Highlights Berlin from the Brandenburg Gate, Reichstag to Checkpoint Charlie the Berlin Wall.

 U-Bahn Rosentahler Platz excit Weinbergsweg Meetingpoint Weinbergsweg 6 Rosenthaler Platz, Berlin: In the heart of Berlin's Mitte district, it's super easy to get anywhere from here with the well-connected public transport.